 Viewers can donate to Twitch streamers through a donation (or tip) option on their channels through a third-party app such as Streamlabs.
 To make it easier for people to donate to your channel, create a chatbot command that will give them the link, or set up a Twitch panel in your about me section.

 Some creators use this function to “sell” in-stream services.
 For example, musician trinityflynn will live-learn a song on her channel for $10.

 4. Streamers Earn Through Ads

-While Twitch creators can get cash from ad revenue, the overall consensus is that it isn’t really worth it.
-Ad revenue is generally paid per view (generally between $1-$10 per thousand views, depending on the time of the year), but with high adblocker usage, streamers can’t rely on their viewer count as an accurate measurement for payment.
-That being said, running the occasional ad can bring in a little extra income to hard-working streamers, just so long as it doesn’t get in the way of your game.
+While Twitch creators can get cash from ad revenue, the consensus is that it isn’t worth it.
+Ad revenue is generally paid per view (generally between $1-$10 per thousand views, depending on the time of the year).
+Still, with high adblocker usage, streamers can’t rely on their viewer count as an accurate measurement for payment.
+That said, running the occasional ad can bring in a little extra income to hard-working streamers, just so long as it doesn’t get in the way of your game.

 Twitch streamers must reach the Twitch partner program before they can earn off of ads.
-At that point, they can control how often ads run on their channels.
-It is best to run ads sparingly as running ads too frequently can turn viewers off of your channel.
-Many streamers will run an ad at the beginning of their show, when they need to take a quick break, or at the very end of the broadcast, though others choose not to run them at all.
+They can then control how often ads run on their channels.
+It is best to run ads sparingly, as running ads too frequently can turn viewers off of your channel.
+Many streamers will run an ad at the beginning of their show, when they need to take a quick break, or at the end of the broadcast, though others choose not to run them.